 Scholarships and grants provide opportunities for youth and adults to strengthen their skills and maximize their positive impacts on the communities in which they live.

-How to Apply Each person need only complete one Montana 4-H scholarship application to apply for multiple Montana 4-H scholarships.
-Interested persons should complete the scholarship application via the Application platform on or before February 14, 2023.
-All applicants will need to submit two letters of recommendation, with one of the letters from your County 4-H Agent.
+How to Apply Each person only needs to complete one Montana 4-H scholarship application to apply for multiple Montana 4-H scholarships.
+Interested persons should complete the scholarship application via the Application platform on or before February 14.

 Awarding of Montana 4-H scholarships is based on the availability of funds.

-Purpose: Family and friends created this scholarship to honor Barbara Edens, an educator and long time 4-H supporter and leader.
-This scholarship will be awarded to 4-H'ers exemplifying leadership, sportsmanship and communication through involvement in the Montana 4-H horse project.
+Purpose: Family and friends created this scholarship to honor Barbara Edens, an educator and longtime 4-H supporter and leader.
+This scholarship will be awarded to 4-H members exemplifying leadership, sportsmanship, and communication through involvement in the Montana 4-H horse project.
 Applicant requirements:

-Be a Montana 4-H member active in leadership and the horse project
+Montana 4-H members active in leadership and the horse project

 Distribution of Funds Scholarship funds will be sent to the college or university on behalf of the recipient.
 Before this is done, the recipient must: